ethereum/ethereum-org-website/src/content/developers/tutorials/eip-1271-smart-contract-signatures/index.md

 ## What is a signature?

-In this context, a signature (more precisely, a “digital signature”) is a message + some sort of proof that the message came from a specific person/sender/address.
+In this context, a signature (more precisely, a “digital signature”) is a message plus some sort of proof that the message came from a specific person/sender/address.

 For instance, a digital signature might look like this: